 There are a number of ways we can assist land managers and farming groups to improve the region’s farming practices including: developing new technologies, increasing soil health, improving farm profitability and risk management for the long-term viability of farming on the Eyre Peninsula.

 Regenerative Agriculture Program

-Our Regenerative Agriculture Program is being delivered by grower group Agricultural Innovation & Research Eyre Peninsula (AIR EP) and includes support for farmers through a sustainable agriculture officer.
-See our media release for more details.
+Our Regenerative Agriculture Program was delivered by grower group Agricultural Innovation & Research Eyre Peninsula (AIR EP) and included support for farmers through a sustainable agriculture officer.

 Land management resources

-We have put together information that Eyre Peninsula land managers may find useful.
+We have a range of information that Eyre Peninsula land managers may find useful.

 - Soil management is a significant aspect of farming.
 Our soil management page includes a range of information about managing this critical farm asset.

 - Property planning is beneficial to all properties.

 - For property managers who are currently farming in hard times or planning for upcoming tough times, we have some links to information which may be useful.

 - Future water security is an important aspect of farming to consider.
 This page includes resources for water planning on a property.